lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 Eventually, in years to come, when society will become more and more digital and therefore centralized - In one way or another, subtly or blatantly, you will not fit into the exact template of their perfect citizen.
 When that happens know that it was this article that tried to warn you.

-They will own the data of your transactions, your location history, your daily routines, your hobbies, your diet, your sleep schedule, your sexual orientation, your health conditions and more.
+They will own the data of your transactions, your location history, your daily routines, your hobbies, your diet, your sleep schedule, your sexual orientation, your health conditions, and more.

 All of this information and more can be withdrawn from your transactional history, and it’s all done automatically using sophisticated software and AI.